 ✅ Sit down with your child and establish boundaries.
 How many times can they ask you the same question?
 Will you allow them to speak aloud without a hand raised?
 How long will you wait before answering their question?
 Have this ready in your own mind, but share it with them, too!

 ✅ Think carefully about the learning methods that you use.
-From experience, those with ADHD appreciate a clear model answer from me before starting to work independently, as well as regular rest breaks and time-outs.
-I apply the Rosenshine Principles to most aspects of my lessons.
-Teaching more than one child?
-All learners will benefit from these tools and activities, not just those who are neurodiverse!
+It's often the case that those with ADHD appreciate a clear model answer before starting to work independently, as well as regular rest breaks and time-outs.

 ✅Praise, review and adapt regularly.
 Create a space where the student can tell you what’s working, and keep an eye on behaviour along the way.

 These steps can be transferred right into the home from the classroom.
 Worried about being too strict?
-Students need fair boundaries, and will quickly adapt to these new ways of working!
+Kids need fair boundaries, and will quickly adapt to these new ways of working!

 👉🏼 Neurodiverse people help us think outside the box!

 Remembering that difference is an advantage, and never the opposite, is central to reducing the stigma that surrounds neurodiversity.
-Greta Thunberg?
-Elon Musk?
-Alan Turin?
-All are neurodiverse individuals and models who have used their alternate ways of thinking for good.
+Greta Thunberg, Elon Musk and Alan Turin are all neurodiverse individuals and models who have used their alternate ways of thinking for good.

 Notice your neurodiverse child struggling with sensory overload?
 This is a common side effect of their higher emotional intelligence.
 Whilst they may struggle socially, neurodiverse people are often proven to think more creatively, logically and be more successful than their neurotypical counterparts 🚀

 Ultimately there is no right way of thinking, and it’s society that channels these strict values and traits.
 Empowering young people to find strength in their adaptable brains is the greatest thing you as parents can do.